Getting the Go-Ahead

 If the organ is a good match, the transplant nurse coordinator will contact you to see if your child is able to undergo the transplantation operation.
 The coordinator must make sure that your child does not have any new health problems that require delaying transplantation.

-Current UNOS policy requires that the transplant center (your Children’s transplant team) decide whether or not to accept the kidney offer within ONE HOUR.
+Current United Network for Organ Sharing (UNOS) policy requires that the transplant center (your Seattle Children’s transplant team) decide whether or not to accept the kidney offer within ONE HOUR.

 When we contact you, the coordinator will discuss: